testh1reprod/gluon/README.md

 We support three presets, including `medium_quality`, `high_quality` and `best_quality`.
 We use `best_quality` as a default setting.

-After the run is complete, model predictions on test dataset are saved into the `aga-output-<timestamp>.csv` file which is formatted according to `sample_submission.csv` file.
+After the run is complete, model predictions on test dataset are saved into the `aga-output-<timestamp>.csv` file.
+It will be formatted according to optional `sample_submission.csv` file if provided.

 #### Overriding Configs
 You can override specific settings in the YAML configuration defined in the [config folder](https://github.com/boranhan/autogluon-assistant/tree/main/src/autogluon_assistant/configs) using